Bittrees-Technology/bittrees-research-brgov-contract/contract/README.md

 ## Deployment steps:
 1. `npx hardhat compile` <- ensure you've compiled the latest changes
 2. `npx hardhat test` <- ensure all the tests are passing (and appropriate tests have been added)
-3. `npx hardhat run scripts/deployBNote.ts --network {network-name}` <- expected/configured network names can be found in the hardhat.config.ts
+3. `npx hardhat run scripts/deploy{contract-name}.ts --network {network-name}` <- expected/configured network names can be found in the hardhat.config.ts
 4. `npx hardhat verify --network {network-name} {implementation-contract-address}` <- verify the implementation contract code on appropriate block explorers for the network
-5. `npx hardhat verify --network {network-name} {proxy-contract-address} --constructor-args deployments/proxy-args.ts` <- verify the proxy contract code on appropriate block explorers for the network
+5. `npx hardhat verify --network {network-name} {proxy-contract-address} --constructor-args deployments/{contract-name}-proxy-args.ts` <- verify the proxy contract code on appropriate block explorers for the network

-running the deployment script will output a json file in `deployments/bnote-deployment-{network-name}.json` proxy-args.ts can be updated (if necessary for testing) by grabbing the proxyArgs from the deployment json file
+running the deployment script will output a json file in `deployments/bnote-deployment-{network-name}.json` bnote-proxy-args.ts can be updated (if necessary for testing) by grabbing the proxyArgs from the deployment json file

 # Contract Configuration & Handover steps: